Category Management feature overviewEdit on GitHub

 For more information about types of category templates, see Category page template types.

 Through category filters, you can locale items better and add customizable category filters to the catalog pages on the Storefront.
 They also let you add, rearrange, and define filters for any given parameter in the category tree, such as price or brand.
 For details about how a Back Office user can add and manage category filters, see Managing category filters.

 The default filter functionality includes standard filters and dynamic filters and facets.

 On the Storefront, the standard filters let buyers narrow down the search results by filtering products according to the specified price range, product ratings, product labels, color, material, and brand.
 For more details about standard filters, see Standard filters.

 Dynamic filters and facets

 Compared to standard filters, dynamic filters and facets allow the creation of more advanced filter options.
 For example, you can customize facet filters for any product attribute: the design, quantity of filters, or order criteria by which filters are displayed on the Storefront.
-For more details about how to configure the filter preferences in the Back Office, see Managing filter preferences.
+For more details about how to configure the filter preferences in the Back Office, see Edit filter preferences.

 Check out this video on managing categories:

 The Category Management feature has the following functional constraints, which are going to be resolved in the future: